 Bridgeport man allegedly stole cash while working at grocery...

-There are 1 comment on the Westport News story from 11 hrs ago, titled Bridgeport man allegedly stole cash while working at grocery....
+There are 2 comments on the Westport News story from 18 hrs ago, titled Bridgeport man allegedly stole cash while working at grocery....
 In it, Westport News reports that:

 Police said Joshua Hopkins was caught on camera May 1 stealing a bill from a cash register while working at Stop & Shop, 1790 Post Road East in Westport.
 Officers were called at 8 p.m. that night, but the store manager alleged Hopkins had also stolen a total of $200 in cash on April 22 and 26, according to police.